SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 ## Building

-If you have Xcode installed,
-run `xcrun docc preview` in this repository.
+Run `swift package --disable-sandbox preview-documentation --target TSPL` in this repository.

-If you have a Swift toolchain installed, or if you installed [Swift-DocC](https://github.com/apple/swift-docc) directly, run `docc preview` in this repository.

-After running DocC,
-open the link that `docc` outputs for the local preview.
+After running DocC, open the link that `docc` outputs for the local preview.